batect/batect/ROADMAP.md

     * how to run something when the container starts, regardless of the task's command line (eg. `ENTRYPOINT` with shell script and `exec`, similar to the example in [the docs](https://docs.docker.com/engine/reference/builder/#entrypoint))
   * importance of idempotency
   * add note about increasing default CPU and memory limits when using Docker on macOS
-  * how to introduce batect to an existing project
+  * how to introduce Batect to an existing project
-  * how to use batect as the basis for a pipeline made up of reusable building blocks
+  * how to use Batect as the basis for a pipeline made up of reusable building blocks
   * expand comparison with other tools to cover Cage and Toast
   * expand comparison to cover multi-stage builds
 * switch to coroutines for parallel execution?